Trump Sexual Assault Accusers Find Unlikely Heroine in Stormy Daniels: 'She's Got a Lot of Guts'

-Each morning when Natasha Stoynoff gets on her computer, the first thing she Googles is Stormy Daniels, the porn star currently in a sizzling public legal battle with Donald Trump related to her alleged year-long sexual affair with him — an alleged affair Trump’s attorney paid her $130,000 to keep quiet about just days before the presidential election.
+Each morning when Natasha Stoynoff gets on her computer, the first thing she Googles is Stormy Daniels, the porn star currently in a sizzling feud with Donald Trump related to her alleged sexual affair with him — an alleged affair Trump’s attorney paid her $130,000 to keep quiet about just days before the presidential election.

 “Let’s just say that all week I’ve been envisioning her as TIME’s ‘Person of the Year’ come December,” says Stoynoff, now a best-selling author, who was attacked by Trump during a 2005 interview for PEOPLE.

 “I’m cheering her on!”
-Stoynoff says.
+Stoynoff told PEOPLE in an interview last month.
 “She’s got a lot of guts and like many women, I trust she’s had enough of his lies.
 Here’s hoping she puts an end to them once and for all for the sake of country.”

 Stoynoff is one of the 19 women who have accused Trump of sexual misconduct, their stories vehemently denied by Trump and disbelieved by his supporters.
 Trump’s lawyer Michael Cohen and the White House have also denied allegations of an affair between Trump and Daniels.